 Piedmont Comm Coll – 331 Piedmont Drive, Yanceyville, NC 27379, 336-694-5707

-All 58 community colleges in North Carolina are GED testing sites.
+All 58 community colleges in North Carolina are HSE testing sites.
 Questions?
-Call North Carolina’s state office at: 919-807-7214
+Call North Carolina’s state office at: 919-807-7214.

 When you are ready to go the GED path, remember the following guidelines to get ahead in acquiring this important diploma.
 Find a GED prep site near you and find out if you qualify.
 See if the prep classes are free.
 Learn all about their registration policy, as there may some differences.
 Registration for the GED must be done online at GED.com where you’ll be asked to create your account at the online portal MyGED.

 Come to the exam only when you are perfectly prepared.
 Your local bookstore and library can provide study material for optimal preparation, and there are also many locations in your region where free GED preparation is available (click on a city near you in the listing above).
 You may also benefit from this website’s totally free online video lessons and practice tests.
-So prepare well, take the exam and get your HSE diploma.
+So prepare well, work on your testing readiness, take the exam and get your HSE diploma.

 If you want to go for the exam, you will need to come to an official NC testing center, the GED test, HiSET, or TASC is just not available online.
 Beware though, that there are many fraudulent websites that state otherwise, but mind you, they are fraudulent and only interested in stealing your hard-earned money.
 The documents these con artists issue are worthless!

 Why Is A High School Diploma Important For My Future